lukasjoc/fromthetransistor/docs/fpga.md

 Clock Domain(CD)
 - each clock forms a clock domain (CD)
-- thats's easy but we are talking about how to get from one clock to another (Crossing CD's)?
+- thats's easy but we are talking about how to get from one clock to another (Crossing CD's) and not suffer to much from metastibility?

-Crossing CD's:
-- ?
+Ways to "Crossing Clock Domains":
+- slow to fast -> faster clock with douoble-flopping the data
+- fast to slow -> stretch clock pulses
+- best way -> use fifo with dual clock support, and flags for almost full/emty

 Look Up Tables (LUTS)
 - Basically just provide the boolean algebra computation